bcornelusse/microgrid-bench/docs/intro.rst

 Microgrid-bench offers the following functionalities:

-* To simulate an operationnal planning policy on real data
+* To simulate an operational planning policy on real data
 * Forecasters are automatically generated for all variables that have to be predicted
 * New datasets can be easily integrated (``datasets.csv``)
 * The microgrid topology can be easily configured (See e.g. ``data/case1.json``)